 We are responsible for most pharmacy services and will expand our drug formulary to include new products approved by the Food and Drug Administration in addition to maintaining drug formularies that are at least equivalent to the standard benefits of the Maryland Medical Assistance Program.
-We cover medical supplies or equipment used in the administration or monitoring of medication prescribed or ordered for a member by a qualifying provider.
-Most HIV/AIDS drugs are the responsibility of the State.
-Most behavioral health drugs are on the State's formulary and are the responsibility of the State
+We cover medical supplies or equipment used in the administration or monitoring of medication prescribed or ordered for a member by a qualifying provider Most behavioral health drugs are on the State's formulary and are the responsibility of the State

 There are no pharmacy co-pays for children, pregnant women or birth control.
 For drugs covered by the State, such as HIV/AIDs drugs and behavioral health drugs, pharmacy copays are \$1 for generic and \$3 for brand name drugs.
-[Insert description of MCO pharmacy copays]